annamatic/Bean2Baby/ReadMe.md

 ----

 This resource grew out of an idea [I proposed](/openideo/maternal-health.md) for an [OpenIDEO](https://openideo.com/) challenge titled:
-**How might we reimagine the new life experience by addressing the diverse challenges of all mothers, babies, and those who care for them?** [You can view the challenge and other participants' wonderful ideas here.](https://challenges.openideo.com/challenge/new-life/)
+**How might we reimagine the new life experience by addressing the diverse challenges of all mothers, babies, and those who care for them?** [Read my proposal here.](/openideo/maternal-health.md) [You can view the challenge and other participants' wonderful ideas here.](https://challenges.openideo.com/challenge/new-life/)